Dealing with dog cancer is, let’s face it, totally overwhelming.

 And yet, you’ll be glad you did.
 Here’s why:

-- Reducing the toxin burden in your home from chemicals found in cleaning supplies will greatly reduce the toxic burden your dog has to deal with.
+- Reducing the toxin burden in your home from cleaning supply chemicals will reduce the toxic burden in your dog.

-- Reducing the toxin burden in your home will greatly reduce the toxic burden YOU have to deal with.
+- Reducing the toxin burden in your home will reduce the toxic burden in YOU.